 Son Warren "Eugene" Younkin (1858- ? ) was born on March 25, 1858 in Annawan, Henry County, IL.
 As a boy, he watched as his home community prepared for the Civil War and then age age 10 endured the death of his army veteran father.

-He and his single mother relocated to Nebraska in 1880, when he was age 22, and eked out a living as farmers near Dorchester, Saline Coiunty.
+He and his single mother relocated to Nebraska in 1880, when he was age 22, and eked out a living as farmers near Dorchester, Saline County.

 They produced three offspring -- Lillie G. Kemper, Clifford E. Younkin and Chloe Riedel.

-The Younkins worried in 1944 when two of their grandsons served in the U.S. Armed Forces.
-They grieved in April 1947 at the untimely death of their 52-year-old, married daughter Chloe Riedel.
+During World War II, he worried when two of his grandsons served in the U.S. Armed Forces.
+He grieved in April 1947 at the untimely death of 52-year-old, married daughter Chloe Riedel.

 Daughter Lillie G. Younkin ( ? - ? ) was born in (?).
 She wedded William Kemper ( ? - ? ).
 The couple produced at least one son, Willard Kemper.
+Their residence circa 1931 was in Dorchester.
 In 1947, she lived in Julesburg, Sedgwick County, CO.
 In 1950, her son Willard was united in matrimony with LaVon Fairley, daughter of Ira Fairley of North Platte, NE.
 At the time of marriage, LaVon was employed as a teacher with the University of Nebraska Extension Department and had spent a year teaching in the Panama Canal Zone.